aruncdl/arunblog/content/authors/admin/_index.md

   url: "https://www.civicdatalab.in/"

 # Short bio (displayed in user profile at end of posts)
 bio: Arun is an Economist, passionate about Open Data and its potential to increase state transparency and accountability.
 Loves teaching.
 Previously worked at NITI Aayog.
+To subscribe to this blog's mailing list, please enter your details [here](http://bit.ly/musingsofaneternaloptimist).
+Check your spam folder if you are missing updates.
+Thanks for subscribing!

 #interests:
 #- Artificial Intelligence